Categories

 Nijinsky Ballet Haunts Viewer

 In the hotel scene, Nijinsky stands holding one hand outstretched overhead, fingers spread wide, his body tense.
 Slowly, the hand turns into a fist.
 He drives the fist into his mouth, and as his arm continues to push down, the force of this movement pushes him all the way to the floor.
-He lies there with his fist still in his mouth, stunned by this primal act of self-inflicted violence.
+He lies there with his fist still in his mouth, stunned by this primal act of self-harm.

-When soldiers dressed in green jackets and briefs storm the asylum, the Broken Boy gets crushed as they stomp around him in unison, their aggressive dance not softened by the presence of a woman with long hair in a body stocking.
+When soldiers dressed in green jackets and undershorts storm the asylum, the Broken Boy gets crushed as they stomp around him in unison, their aggressive dance not softened by the presence of a woman with long hair in a body stocking.
 The Broken Boy tries to run but gets stuck.
 He is bent over, one of his hands steadying him on the floor while the other flies up.
 His jacket flops over his head as his legs spin in useless circles, going nowhere.

 The heartbreaking beauty of Nijinsky communicates what human disconnection feels like (hands and arms that undulate in proximity but rarely touch) and the suffering of a person crashing on the rocks of isolation and pain.
 Nijinsky’s psychological struggle reveals itself in unforgettable images: the fist in the mouth, the Harlequin kicking the stage wall, the Golden Slave with his arms crossed overhead as if bound by a rope, the man in the straightjacket rolling across the floor, and the long lengths of red and black velvet that twine around Nijinsky’s limbs in the final scene.